Chart Color Schemes

 Pooraka is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Pooraka has a high level of cultural diversity, with 39.5% of its population born overseas and 41.4% speaking a language other than English at home.
-Christianity is the predominant religion in Pooraka, making up 43.8% of people.
-Islam is overrepresented compared to Greater Adelaide, comprising 10.6% of Pooraka's population versus 8.0%.
+Pooraka's cultural diversity is notable, with 39.5% of its residents born overseas and 41.4% speaking a language other than English at home.
+Christianity is the predominant religion in Pooraka, accounting for 43.8% of the population.
+Islam, however, is overrepresented compared to Greater Adelaide, comprising 10.6% versus 8.0%.

 Frequently Asked Questions - Diversity